changkimberlee/Portfolio-Synthetic-Control/README.md

 Making synthetic control the appropriate solution to these cases in the sports betting industry.

-## Leveraging Political Science for Synthetic Control
+### Leveraging My Political Science Experience for Synthetic Control
 In general, my Political Science training grounds my approach to synthetic control. **Political science literature, datasets, and methodological innovations** has led the development and application of synthetic control methods in U.S. state-level policy evaluation.
 Political scientists have used synthetic control to study the impact of diverse state-level policies, including:
 - Economic policies (e.g., minimum wage increases)
 - Public health interventions (e.g., tobacco control laws)